-- 1. A single confirmed incident warrants a formal discussion with the offending practitioner.
-This meeting will be held in conjunction with the interview described in Paragraph 3 above.
-The Chief of Staff and CEO shall initiate a meeting with the practitioner.
+1. A single confirmed incident warrants a discussion with the offending healthcare provider.
+This meeting will be held in conjunction with the interview described in Paragraph 2 above.
+The Medical Staff President and CEO shall initiate a meeting with the practitioner.
 The CEO shall create a record of the meeting, and shall document that the practitioner was informed that the conduct in question was inappropriate.
-The CEO will also, during that meeting, review the substance of this policy with the practitioner, and explain to the practitioner the possible results of continued behavior that undermines a culture of safety.
-A follow-up letter to the practitioner shall state that the practitioner is required to behave professionally and cooperatively. - 2.
-If there is a second incident of behavior that undermines a culture of safety, the CEO and Chief of Staff shall follow the same process as described above.
-However, this second meeting with the practitioner shall constitute the practitioner's final warning.
-A letter shall be sent to the practitioner following the meeting informing the practitioner that if there is a third incident of behavior, the matter will be referred to the hospital's Medical Executive Committee for appropriate corrective action, which may include a referral to the Board of Trustees for suspension from the medical staff, or termination of the practitioner's medical staff privileges. - 3.
-If there is a pattern of behavior that undermines a culture of safety (defined as three or more incidents of behavior), the CEO and/or Chief of Staff shall refer the matter to the Medical Executive Committee for recommendation and to the Board of Trustees for final action and resolution of the matter.
-Any action, recommendation or communication by the MEC becomes a part of the practitioner's permanent file.
-More formal corrective action may be pursued at this juncture if deemed warranted by the Chief of Staff and/or CEO. - 4.
-Nothing herein shall be deemed to prohibit more formal corrective action as a result of a single incident, or at any time during the investigative or corrective action process, should the Chief of Staff and/or CEO determine that the seriousness of the incident justifies such action. - 5.
-If at any time during the process any participant has reason to believe that the practitioner's behavior may result from an impairment, the procedures set forth in the Practitioner Wellness Policy should be followed. - 6.
-Summary suspension may be appropriate pending the completion of this process, depending on the substance and seriousness of the reported offense.
-Any summary suspension pursuant to this policy must meet the requirements for summary suspension as outlined in the Medical Staff Bylaws.
+The CEO will also, during that meeting, review the substance of the policy with the practitioner, and explain to the practitioner the possible results of continued behavior, that undermines a culture of safety.
+A follow-up letter to the practitioner shall state that the practitioner is required to behave professionally and cooperatively.

+2. If there is a second incident of behavior, that undermines a culture of safety, the CEO and Medical Staff President shall follow the same process as described above.
+However, this second meeting with the Practitioner, shall constitute the Practitioner's final warning.
+A letter shall be sent to the Practitioner, following the meeting, informing the Practitioner that if there is a third incident of behavior, the matter will be referred to the Hospital's Medical Executive Committee for appropriate corrective action, which may include a referral to the Board of Directors for suspension from the Medical Staff, or termination of the Practitioner's Medical Staff privileges.

+3. If there is a pattern of behavior that undermines a culture of safety (defined as three or more incidents of behavior), the CEO and/or Medical Staff President, shall refer the matter to the Medical Executive Committee for recommendation and to the Board of Directors for final action and resolution of the matter.
+Any action, recommendation or communication by the MEC becomes a part of the Practitioner's permanent file.
+More formal corrective action may be pursued at this juncture if deemed warranted by the Medical Staff President and/or CEO.

+4. Nothing herein shall be deemed to prohibit more formal corrective action as a result of a single incident, or at any time during the investigative or corrective action process, should the Medical Staff President an/or CEO determine that the seriousness of the incident justified such action.

+5. If at any time during the process, any participant has reason to believe that the Practitioner's behavior may result from an impairment, the procedures set forth in the Practitioner Wellness Policy should be following.

+6. Summary suspension may be appropriate, pending the completion of this process, depending on the substance and seriousness of the reported offense.
+Any summary suspension, pursuant to this policy, must meet the requirements for summary suspension as outlined in the Medical Staff Bylaws.